 The dictionary defines simplicity as “absence of complications” or “easiness.”
 My wife, Gloria, thinks that part of simplicity is not being a conspicuous consumer.
 When we moved to Costa Rica, we wanted to simplify, to have an easier life with fewer complications and to live within our means.
 But you can do much of this anywhere, even in the United States, and we did.

 Many people, in an effort to simplify, might move to a smaller town or to rural America, while we chose to move to Costa Rica.
-We were never conspicuous consumers and lived within our means, but we wanted other things too: a better climate (we’re from Baltimore, Maryland), a lower cost of living, incredible natural beauty, and a healthcare system that would not rob us of our life savings; a place with warm, friendly people and, of course, monkeys that will eat bananas right out of your hand.
+We were never conspicuous consumers and lived within our means, but we wanted other things too: a better climate (we’re from Baltimore, Maryland), a lower cost of living, incredible natural beauty, and a healthcare system that would not rob us of our life savings; a place with warm, friendly people and, of course, monkeys and lots of other wildlife.
 We also wanted a sense of adventure in our lives.

 What makes it so difficult to simplify in the U.S. is the bombardment of media – tv, radio, and junk mail.
 All these have a way of making you feel “lesser than” if you don’t buy into the dominant consumer culture — a culture that makes you want what you don’t need.
 The more you acquire, the more money you need to support your lifestyle.